Workshops CHAIN5 Maia, Porto 2025

 ECTS, VET and level 5, 6 and 7 in Norway

-Rens Rietveld, The Netherlands:
+Rens Rietveld & Carine Aalbers, The Netherlands:

 Impactmakership in Level 5 education’